clayallsopp/routable-ios/README.md

 # Routable

 Routable is an in-app native URL router, for iOS.
+Also available for [Android](https://github.com/usepropeller/routable-android).

 ## Usage